--e Indicates that the value is specified in hex. -f Set the attribute on submitted files.
-If a propagating trait is set on a submitted file, a revision specifier cannot be used, and the file must not be currently open in any workspace. -р Create a propagating attribute: an attribute whose value is propagated to subsequent revisions whenever the file is opened with p4_add , p4_edit , or p4_delete . -i Read an attribute value from the standard input.
-Only one file argument is allowed when using this option. -n name The name of the attribute to set. -v value The value of the attribute to set.
-To clear an attribute, omit the $-v$ option. g-opts See the "Global Options" on page 491 section.
+-е Indicates that the value is specified in hex. -f Set the attribute on submitted files.
+If a propagating trait is set on a submitted file, a revision specifier cannot be used, and the file must not be currently open in any workspace. -i Read an attribute value from the standard input.
+Only one file argument is allowed when using this option. -n name The name of the attribute to set. -р Create a propagating attribute: an attribute whose value is propagated to subsequent revisions whenever the file is opened with p4 add , p4 edit , or p4 delete . -v value The value of the attribute to set.
+To clear an attribute, omit the $-v$ option. g-opts See "Global Options" on page 539 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required Yes Yes write, or admin to use the -f option

-Revision Specifier?
-Revision Range?
-Required

-Yes Yes write, or admin to use the -f option

-- Multiple attributes can be set or cleared by specifying multiple -n name options and an equal number of corresponding -v value options (to set) or no -v options (to clear). - In distributed environments, the following commands are not supported for files with propagating attributes: p4 copy, p4 delete, p4 edit, p4 integrate, p4 reconcile, p4 resolve, p4 shelve, p4 submit, and p4 unshelve.
+• Multiple attributes can be set or cleared by specifying multiple -n name options and an equal number of corresponding -v value options (to set) or no -v options (to clear).

+• In distributed environments, the following commands are not supported for files with propagating attributes: p4 copy, p4 delete, p4 edit, p4 integrate, p4 reconcile, p4 resolve, p4 shelve, p4 shelve, p4 submit, and p4 unshelve.
 Integration of files with propagating attributes from an edge server is not supported; depending on the integration action, target, and source, either the p4 integrate or the p4 resolve command will fail.